Skip to main content

 No. All roster movements (drops, roster slot changes) are locked during the draft.
 This prevents teams from manipulating how full their roster is and from exploiting long-term contracts by dropping and re-drafting players at the minimum bid.

 This depends on the "Must fill roster" setting.
-When must-fill-roster is enabled (default), teams with negative draft cap space cannot bid but must still complete their roster by nominating players at the minimum bid of $1.
+When must-fill-roster is enabled (default), teams with negative cap space cannot bid but must still complete their roster by nominating players at the minimum bid of $1.
 When must-fill-roster is disabled, teams with less than $1 remaining are out of the draft entirely, even if they have open roster slots.
 Rookie picks are always guaranteed regardless of cap space.

 What happens if you are over the salary cap?